lquasem/Bike-Sharing-Visualization/README.md

 2) People born in 1969, was surprisingly, ranked as one of the highest users of the bike system

 City Official Map
-A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
+Maps that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top, plus population details.

 Storyboard
-Tableau storyboard that brings together the visualizations, requested maps, and dashboards.
+Tableau storyboard that brings together the visualizations, maps, and dashboards.